radumarias/rencfs/README.md

 ### Encryption info

-You can specify the encryption algorithm adding this argument to the command line
+You can specify the encryption algorithm by adding this argument to the command line

 ```bash
 --cipher CIPHER ...